dortania/clover-laptop-guide/prepare-install-macos/installing-the-operating-system.md

 # Installing the Operating System

 Now that you have your installation media created, boot your USB stick and select the macOS installer.

+*Wait... what?
+(I'm new to Hackintosh, so please bear with me.)
+I was following things up to this point.
+"All I need to do" is create a special USB drive with a FAT partition for EFI files etc and another partition with the macOS installer, then twiddle a bunch of Boot Options.
+So far, so good.*

+*Then I install the USB drive, boot the computer, and ... what happens?
+A description like, "Clover does some magic and gives you a choice of running the macOS installer..." or "... boot your USB stick.
+When given an opportunity, select the macOS installer." (whatever's true) and perhaps a screenshot would help.*

 Provided everything goes as planned, you should be presented with a tools window that looks similar to the image below.

 ![](../.gitbook/assets/screen-shot-2019-11-09-at-9.18.51-pm.png)